-As an expert panel with complementary know-how in financial, economic, political and social issues, the Advisory Board of the Aquila Group advises the management on strategic issues related to the company's business orientation and management as well as on sustainability topics.
+As an expert panel with complementary know-how in financial, economic, political and social issues, the Advisory Board of the Aquila Capital advises the management on strategic issues related to the company's business orientation and management as well as on sustainability topics.

-Dr. Olaf Huth has been a member of the Advisory Board of Aquila Group since 2016.
+Dr. Olaf Huth has been a member of the Advisory Board of Aquila Capital since 2016.
 He started his professional career at HSBC Trinkaus in 1985, becoming the CEO of the firm’s former subsidiary in Switzerland, having held various other positions within the group.
 Back in Düsseldorf, he assumed responsibility for the firm’s corporate customer business in 1998 as a member of the extended management board and was appointed to the circle of personally liable partners in 2001.
 Since 2002, Dr. Huth has been responsible for the group’s wealth management and private banking business.
 In 2006, he became a member of the management board; since 2013 he has been a member of the advisory board.

-Dr. Herbert Walter has been a member of the Advisory Board of Aquila Group since 2010.
+Dr. Herbert Walter has been a member of the Advisory Board of Aquila Capital since 2010.
 He started his professional career at Deutsche Bank in Munich in 1983, where he became the general manager of the bank’s private and corporate client business and a member of the group executive committee in 2002, having previously held several other positions.
 In 2003, Dr. Walter became Chairman at Dresdner Bank in Frankfurt and, at the same time, a member of the management board of Allianz in Munich.
 Since 2009, he has been working as a freelance consultant and holds positions on the supervisory boards of several German and international companies, including ERGO Group and the Portuguese bank CDG.